-• Atmospheric Chemistry & Climate (AC&C) [Concluded 2012]
+• Atmospheric Chemistry & Climate (AC&C) Jointly sponsored with WCRP-SPARC

-AC&C sought to improve the representation of chemistry/climate interactions in models.
-Activities within AC&C were coordinated with modeling activities such as SPARC's Chemistry-Climate Model Validation Activity (CCMVal), the Aerosol Comparisons between Observations and Models (AeroCom) project, and the Task Force on Hemispheric Transport of Air Pollution (HTAP) to assure maximum efficiency in model runs, meeting planning, and resources.
-AC&C consisted of four efforts: Bounding the Role of Black Carbon in Climate, the Model Intercomparison Project (ACCMIP), Hindcast, and Vertical Distributions.
-The former two efforts have evolved into standalone activities that are currently active, while the latter two remained under AC&C until its conclusion in 2012.
+AC&C seeks to improve the representation of chemistry/climate interactions in models.
+Activities within AC&C are coordinated with other modeling activities such as SPARCs Chemistry-Climate Model Validation Activity (CCMVal), the Aerosol Comparisons between Observations and Models (AeroCom) project, and the Task Force on Hemispheric Transport of Air Pollution (HTAP) to assure maximum efficiency in model runs, meeting planning, and resources.
+There are currently three efforts occurring within AC&C that will come to completion within the next year or evolve to become part of a new IGAC/SPARC Global Chemisty-Climate Modeling activity to be launched in fall 2012:

+- Bounding the Role of Black Carbon in Climate